byxorna/resume/resume.md

 ####Unix Systems Engineer III, UNIX Team - October 2011 to present

-- Fast growing environment of 800 RHEL5 and 6 machines, transitioning from VMS to Linux
+- Worked to make fast growing environment of 800 RHEL5 and 6 machines transitioning from VMS to Linux scalable
 - Automated and simplified everything from patching, builds, deployments and decommissions
+- Built and configured physical and virtual systems with CFEngine and homemade provisioning tools at scale
 - Lead GPFS engineer; managed 150+ node clusters, tuned for application performance
 - Designed front and back-end of large internal websites using the best tech for the job
 - Designed and managed services providing REST interfaces to MySQL, Web infrastructure, and provisioning
-- Integrated other teams services into our applications for seamless experiences

 ####Voice Engineer, Voice Engineering (Core Network Engineering) - July 2010 to October 2011